rendner/py-plugin-dataframe-viewer/docs/KEYBOARD_SHORTCUTS.md

 | `Ctrl` + `Page Down`   | Moves the focus one page right, stops at last cell.                                                             |
 | `Ctrl` + `Page Up`     | Moves the focus one page left, stops at first cell.                                                             |

-### Dialog Actions
+### Window Actions
-The following keys allow to interact with the dialog.
+The following keys allow to interact with the dialog window.
+>*Note:* These shortcuts depend on the used keymap and IntelliJ version.
+>
+> Please check your current [keymap](https://www.jetbrains.com/help/idea/settings-keymap.html) and search for `Active Tool WIndow Resize`.

 | Shortcut                         | Action                     |
 |----------------------------------|----------------------------|